 The following is a list of possible red flags that may arise during the course of you working for us and which may raise concerns under various anti-bribery and anti-corruption laws.
 The list is not intended to be exhaustive and is for illustrative purposes only.

-If you encounter any of these red flags while working for us, you must report them promptly to your manager or to the Compliance Officer:
+If you encounter any of these red flags while working for us, you must report them promptly to your manager or to the Chief Executive Officer:

 (a) you become aware that a third party engages in, or has been accused of engaging in, improper business practices;